 I just got back from a car ride where we had to drive on some really curvy roads for a while.
 Baloo was whining the whole time when he usually sleeps in the car.
 So I always assumed that he loves car riding.
-But today I was wondering if he could actually be car sick and what to do about it.
+But today I was wondering if a dog could actually be car sick and what to do about it.

 I’ve done some research on the topic.
 First and foremost, dogs can be car or motion sick.
 Some even have to vomit.
 But a dog can also be car sick without vomiting.
 Have you ever been car sick before?
 Well, I certainly have but I never had to vomit.
 It just made me feel absolutely horrible and I wanted to get out of the car as quickly as possible.
 I assume that’s how Baloo felt today.